ontop/ontop/quest-distribution/README.md

 ## Bundles

 - `ontop-protege-bundle.zip` : Protege 5.0 bundled with Ontop and JDBC plugins.
-This is ready to run package, use the run.sh or run.bat start scripts.
+This is ready to run package, use the run.sh, run.command or run.bat start scripts.

 - `ontop-jetty-bundle.zip` : Jetty 8 + Sesame workbench + Ontop ready to run a SPARQL end-point.

 ## Samples

-- [H2 + tutorial databases](http://obda.inf.unibz.it/files/h2-ontop-050213.zip): H2 database server bundled with the databases used in the tutorials.
+- [H2 + tutorial databases](http://sourceforge.net/projects/ontop4obda/files/sample-data/): H2 database server bundled with the databases used in the tutorials.
 Use this to avoid having to install a database to run the tutorials.

 ## Links